The 67 Eldorado is now at the shop to get an Austrian license

 The 1996 Buick Roadmaster - new rear wheel cylinders

-As our 96 RMW did not pass the technical inspection 3 weeks ago I had to order some new rear wheel cylinders which were installed today as well.
+As our 96 RMW did not pass the technical inspection 3 weeks ago I had to order new rear wheel cylinders which were installed today as well.
 It then passed the annual inspection and can be driven for another year.

 Music video with our Roadmaster in the background